HardyPotato/subtitles_downloader/README.md

 # subtitles_downloader
-a simple Python subtitles downloader using the OpenSubtitles API
+This script allows you to download English subtitles for a given movie name using the OpenSubtitles API.